BIEVR-LIO: Robust LiDAR-Inertial Odometry through Bump-Image-Enhanced Voxel Maps: Method

 To calculate the height image values (\Cref{fig:update}), we project each input point in a voxel to its image coordinates:

-To accumulate information from multiple scans, we update pixel values with a a weighted average.
-As we use a small pixel size of \SI{0.05}{\meter}, it is not preventable that points occasionally fall into the nearby pixels.
-Since errors in orientation result in larger Euclidean error for points that are further away from the LiDAR, we regard points close to the LiDAR as more reliable and assign them a higher weight:
+where $[{}_\mathrm{C}\mathbf{p}_i]_x$, $[{}_\mathrm{C}\mathbf{p}_i]_y$, $[{}_\mathrm{C}\mathbf{p}_i]_z$ denote the individual coordinates of ${}_\mathrm{C}\mathbf{p}_i$.
+To accumulate information from multiple scans in the bump image $\mathbf{I}$, we update pixel values with a weighted averaging.
+As we use a small pixel size of \SI{0.05}{\meter}, it is inevitable that points occasionally fall into the nearby pixels.
+As orientation errors result in larger Euclidean error for points further away from the LiDAR, we regard points close to the LiDAR as more reliable and assign them a higher weight:

 where $\mathbf{W}$ stores the pixel weights.
 After updating, we apply a Gaussian filter with 1 pixel radius to mitigate pixel noise.